Information & resources on coronavirus

 - Has issued a State of Emergency effective March 13, 2020 to mobilize State resources to assist with the response to the virus while advising the cancellation of large gatherings, prohibiting price gouging within the state, and requiring precautionary measures from the Delaware National Guard;

-- Has ordered the closing of public schools, effective March 16 and extended through May 15;
+- Has ordered the closing of public schools, effective March 16 and extended through the Academic Year;

 - Has issued a stay-at-home order, effective March 24 through May 15 or until the public health threat is eliminated; and